Fast IoT Stack with QuestDB, MQTT, and Telegraf

 See my blog post for more details on this configuration.

 You can find the repository on GitHub.
-Please feel free to open Issues/PRs and join the Slack Community, the developers are really helpful there!
+Please feel free to open Issues/PRs and join our community forums, the developers are really helpful there!